 - Neem (Azadirachta indica ) – Neem has its valuable medical properties and health benefits which lower downs the blood sugar level.
 Neem makes an excellent ingredient for diabetes herbal formulations.

-- Tulsi (Ocimum sanctum) – Basil or commonly known as Tulsi is an excellent antioxidants which lowers the blood glucose level by increasing the insulin sensitivity.
+- Tulsi (Ocimum sanctum) – Basil or commonly known as Tulsi is an excellent antioxidant which lowers the blood glucose level by increasing the insulin sensitivity.
 Tulsi leaves are also known to have hypoglycemic properties.
 They lower blood sugar levels and helps prevent the complications of diabetes.

 - Kumari (Aloe vera) – Aloe Vera purifies our body and controls the blood sugar level which avoids diabetes when taken every morning in empty stomach.
-The hypoglycemic ability of aloe Vera can turn out to be equally beneficial for patients of both IDDM (insulin-dependent diabetes mellitus) and NIDDM (non-insulin dependent diabetes mellitus).
+The hypoglycemic ability of Aloe Vera can turn out to be equally beneficial for patients of both IDDM (insulin-dependent diabetes mellitus) and NIDDM (non-insulin dependent diabetes mellitus).

 - Jambul (Syzygium cumini ) – Jamun is the fruit which is a good source of iron and helpful in heart and liver problem.
 The seeds of jamun make an effective medicine against diabetes and its powder is widely used to control diabetes.

-Do’s & Don’ts FOR DIABETES
+Do’s & Don’ts FOR High Blood Sugar Level (DIABETES)

-Healthy diet and routine life avoids illness.
+The healthy diet and routine life avoid illness.

 Avoid sugary beverages: